spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 ##  Limitations

+*  Supported manifests: Deployments, DaemonSets, and statefulSets.
+*  JVM xms and xmx are not considered in Ocean’s sizing recommendations
+*  Unsupported HPA types: Any HPA not managed by GitOps or Helm
+*  Recommendations are calculated based on hard-coded percentile values.
+This cannot be modified manually.
+*  For supported HPA types - Righy Sizing will apply recommendations to the resource opposite to the trigger set.
 *  If Vertical Pod Autoscaler custom resources already exist for your workloads before using Ocean Automatic right sizing, do not create any Rule Matching for them.
-*  Supported manifests: Deployments, DaemonSets, and statefulSets.
-*  Workloads must have more than one replica for restart capability.

 ##  How It Works